blazejsewera/notipie/README.md

 - `yarn` with `node.js` version `16` or higher.

 ## Quick start
-Just run `yarn` from the project root.
+Just run `make` from the project root.
 All dependencies for all modules should automatically download.

 ## Project components
 - `core` -- backend
 - `ui` -- frontend
-- `ui-components` -- reusable components for the frontend